-

 • Why you should maximise tax breaks before April.

-Welcome to a brand new year!
+Welcome to 2025!
 It's that time when you might want to take stock of your finances and find out what you can do to improve your financial health in the months ahead.
 Here are 10 simple steps to get your finances in better shape and help enhance your overall wealth.

 Remember that we don’t offer advice, so if you’re unsure where to invest or how to manage your money, you should seek professional financial advice.

-If you want to invest but find it too time consuming or need a bit of inspiration, you could take a look at our Ready-made Investments created and monitored by professionals.
-You just need to choose one of the five funds that you feel matches most closely your attitude to risk.
+If you find selecting your investments too time consuming or feel you need a bit of renewed inspiration, you could take a look at our Ready-made Investments.
+You don’t need to be an expert, you just need to choose one of the five funds that you feel matches most closely your attitude to risk.

 There are plenty of tax breaks to make use of each year – remember the tax year runs from 6 April to 5 April, so it’s worth checking what annual allowances you can potentially benefit from between now and April.

-One of the most popular is the ISA allowance, which is £20,000.
-You may pay your ISA allowance into one or more of cash, stocks and shares or Innovative Finance ISAs, which invest in peer-to-peer lending, or you can put up to £4,000 into a Lifetime ISA.
+One of the most popular is the Individual Savings Account (ISA) allowance, which is £20,000.
+You may pay your ISA allowance into one or more of cash, stocks and shares or Innovative Finance ISAs, which invest in peer-to-peer lending, or if eligible, you can put up to £4,000 into a Lifetime ISA.
 You won’t pay income tax, dividend tax or Capital Gains Tax (CGT) on any investments you hold in an ISA.

 You might not pay tax on interest and dividends anyway, as investors have a tax-free dividend allowance outside an ISA of £500 a year.
 However, if your dividend income is above this amount, investing in an ISA could give you the benefit of additional tax-free payments.